owenlmg/local-voice-translator/README.md

 workspace/translation-cache/
 ```

-## What Not To Commit

-Do not commit:

-- `.venv/`
-- `frontend/node_modules/`
-- `frontend/dist/`
-- `workspace/`
-- `.env`
-- API keys
-- large downloaded models
-- large FFmpeg binary bundles unless you intentionally publish a release artifact

 ## Notes

 - Hardcoded subtitles require re-encoding video.
 Use CRF and preset settings to balance file size, speed, and quality.
 - Local Windows SAPI voices depend on voices installed on the system.
 - Edge-TTS can be unstable for some voices or networks; use local TTS fallback when needed.
 - Faster-Whisper downloads models on first use.